-- 1. Date of the hearing and names of the participants. - 2.
+- 1. Date of the Hearing and names of the participants. - 2.
 Description of the resident's unsatisfactory performance and date in which the concerns were first brought to the resident's attention. - 3.
 Identification of the targeted competency area(s) and competency element(s). - 4.
-Decision of the Hearing Committee regarding the competency concerns and whether a remediation plan was recommended. - 5.
-A Focused Competency Guidance, if recommended, will outline measures to be undertaken to remediate performance, including, but not limited to, schedule modification, provision of opportunities for extra supervision and/or attendance at additional seminars and/or other training activities, and/or recommendations of training resources. - 6.
-Criteria and procedures for determining whether the problem has been adequately addressed.7.
-Consequences for unsuccessful outcome (which may include the initiation of probation). - 8.
-Timeline for remediation plan completion.
+Decision of the Hearing Committee with regard to the competency concerns and whether a remediation plan was recommended. - 5.
+When Focused Competency Guidance is recommended an outline of measures to be undertaken to remediate performance, including but not limited to schedule modification, provision of opportunities for extra supervision and/or attendance at additional seminars and/or other training activities, and/or recommendations of training resources. - 6.
+Criteria and procedures for determining whether the problem has been adequately addressed. - 7.
+Consequences for unsuccessful outcome (which may include the initiation of Probation) - 8.
+Timeline for Remediation plan completion.

-For an outcome resulting in probation, the resident will be presented with a "Letter of Warning" (see section 6.09).
-For an outcome resulting in suspension, the resident will be presented with a "Suspension Letter" (see section 6.10).
+For an outcome resulting in Probation, the resident will be presented with a "Letter of Warning" (see section 6.09).
+For an outcome resulting in Suspension, the resident will be presented with a "Suspension Letter" (see section 6.10).

 The resident, site training director, and department manager (if appropriate) will be required to sign the letter or notice.
 A copy of the document will be provided to the resident and will be placed in the resident's training file.
-If a resident is dissatisfied with the Hearing Committee's decision, the resident may appeal the decision by following the appeal procedure found in section 6.12.
+If a resident is dissatisfied with the Hearing Committee's decision, the resident may appeal the decision by following the Appeal Procedure found in section 6.12.